How to Change

 Today, Milkman is transforming behavioral change with a specific, revolutionary project.
-In collaboration with fellow U Penn faculty member (and Lavin speaker) Angela Duckworth, she’s spearheading the Penn-Wharton Behavior Change for Good initiative.
-Together, they’re working on making good but difficult decisions both rewarding and easier to make.
+In collaboration with fellow U Penn faculty member (and Lavin speaker) Angela Duckworth, she’s spearheading the Penn-Wharton Behavior Change for Good initiative—a research center with the mission of advancing the science of lasting behavior change, chronicled by Freakonomics Radio.
 Milkman is also host of the fascinating podcast Choiceology, in which she explores the human lessons of behavioral economics, exposing the psychological traps that lead to expensive mistakes.

 Milkman holds the Evan C Thompson Endowed Term Chair for Excellence in Teaching, as well as a secondary appointment at UPenn’s Perelman School of Medicine.
 She is the recipient of an early career award from the Federation of Associations in Behavioral & Brain Sciences, and has published dozens of articles in social science journals that have reached a wide audience through op-eds in The New York Times and regular coverage in and contributions to such outlets as NPR, The Financial Times, The Washington Post, The Atlantic, Harvard Business Review, and Forbes.
-Her work was also the focus of an entertaining Freakonomics podcast entitled, “When Willpower Isn’t Enough.”
-Milkman has received multiple excellence in teaching awards at Wharton, and was voted Wharton’s “Iron Prof” in 2013 by the school’s MBA students.
-She has worked with numerous companies on research and/or consulting, including the American Red Cross and Google.
+Over the course of her career, she’s advised dozens of organizations on how to spur positive change, including Google, the U.S. Department of Defense, the American Red Cross, 24 Hour Fitness, Walmart and Morningstar.

 She holds a B.S.E. in Operations Research & Financial Engineering from Princeton University and a Ph.D. in Information, Technology & Management from Harvard University’s Business School.